First and foremost, tax preparation requires compliance. Legal deductions are best recognized with upfront planning and timely execution.

 Estates and certain trusts are separate taxable entities and report income or loss on form 1041.
 An estate is automatically created when a person dies, consisting of all assets subject to probate.
 If an estate earns gross income of $600 or more for the tax year (before the assets are distributed to beneficiaries), the estate must file an estate income tax return.
 The estate income tax is often confused with the “estate tax,” the latter also known as the death tax.
-The estate tax is rarely imposed today, as the basic exclusion amount is $5,490,000 for an individual or twice that amount for married couples.
+The estate tax is rarely imposed today due to the basic exclusion amount.
 But, many estates that are not required to pay estate tax are still subject to estate income tax, because investments held by the estate earn income in the interim period before they are distributed to beneficiaries.

 Another misconception is that all trusts need to file a separate income tax return.
 The opposite is true with most revocable trusts.
 In these situations, taxpayers report the trust income directly on their personal tax return (form 1040), as if the trust was not in existence.